 Berlin’s historic district is so close looking down from above.

-Though the dome is not as tall the other Cathedral domes in Europe, the views from here give you a different way of looking at the German capital.
+Though the dome is not as tall as the other Cathedral domes in Europe, the views from here give you a different way of looking at the German capital.

 The best way about its platform here is that there are no glass walls that obstruct the views.